Iowa Hill, California

 Iowa Hill (formerly, Iowa City) is an unincorporated community in Placer County, California, United States.
 The town is located 6.5 miles northwest of Foresthill 9 miles east of Colfax and 58 miles northeast of Sacramento.
 It lies at an elevation of 2861 feet.
 The community relies completely upon solar panels and generators for power.
-Its population is around 200 people.
-Iowa Hill Road claims a small handful of lives every decade, and along with the community's "off grid" status, prevents the town from growing in population.
+Its population is around 50 people.

+Iowa Hill Road claims a small handful of lives every decade, and the community's "off-grid" status prevents the town from growing in population.
 The community boasts many hardcore cyclists and is appealing to visitors due to the abundance of recreational opportunities.

-Iowa Hill Road is a very steep, one-lane, winding road embedded within the mountains.
+Iowa Hill Road is a steep, one-lane, winding road.
 There are no safety guardrails.
 Since ambulance service from Colfax takes a long time, emergency medical transport is supplemented by CALSTAR, the area's air rescue helicopter.
-A landing pad is located next to the town fire house.
+A landing pad is located next to the town firehouse.